 One of the few restaurants in Charlotte that offers tapas, true Spanish tapas.

 Truly authentic French eatery in the heart of South Park.
 It’s especially famous for its brunch and mussels.

-This is technically in Matthews, but it’s the only true Polish restaurant in the Charlotte region.
+This is the only restaurant in the Charlotte region that offers true Polish food, along with some tasty Russian and Uzbek dishes.
 If you’ve never had a legit Pierogi, you need to check this place out.

 This place specializes in well-made German delicacies; including sauerbraten, pork loin cooked with bacon, red cabbage, and homemade sauerkraut.

 A photo posted by Bradley Rhine (@brhine12) on

 Truly amazing Greek food with massive portions, this place doesn’t disappoint.

 Authentic, high-end Northern Italian cuisine served in a sophisticated setting with one of the best patios in Uptown.

 West African cuisine with some of the most unique flavor combinations in Charlotte.
 They’re most well known for their potato greens, casava leaf, fish/plantains, fish gravy and seasoned rice.